 A will can also be revoked by the testator deliberately destroying it with the intention of revoking it.
 Of course, what the testator’s intention was is very difficult to prove, especially if a new will has not been made.

 What if I don’t make a will?

 If you die intestate (ie without a valid will), your property passes in accordance with rules laid down in the Succession Act 1981.
 The act provides that if there are no children, the estate passes to the spouse.
 If there is a spouse and children, the estate is divided between them in specific proportions.
 If there is neither a spouse nor children, the estate passes first to the deceased’s parents, then to his siblings.
 If the testator has no close family, the entire estate passes to the State of Queensland.

 The simple answer is yes, although we do not recommend making a will in Queensland without the assistance of a lawyer.
 Even the simplest of wills can be prepared incorrectly.
 At best, this could mean a lengthy and expensive application to the Supreme Court to sort out the mess.
 At worst, it could mean that the will is invalid and the estate is distributed under the intestacy rules, which may be the opposite of what the testator wanted.

 Can I challenge a will?

 A will can be challenged in certain circumstances.
 If it is claimed that the testator lacked capacity due (eg to dementia or mental health problems), the will is invalid and the most recent valid will is used to distribute the estate.

 Alternatively, a disappointed beneficiary can apply to the court for further provision from the estate.
 A spouse (including a de facto or civil partner) or child (including stepchildren) can apply on the basis that they have not been properly provided for.
 While other people can also apply, they will need to prove to the court that they were dependent on the testator in some way.

-If you are thinking of making a will in Queensland, or want to challenge one, please contact us to see how we can help.
+If you are thinking of making a will in Queensland, or want to challenge one, please contact Go To Court Lawyers.